MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 To allow you to integrate PlayFab into your Title, we provide SDKs, libraries, and extensions for the most popular game engines, frameworks, and platforms.

-Visit [PlayFab SDKs, tools, and extensions](../sdks/index.yml) and choose the appropriate quickstart guide for your preferred environment.
-The quickstarts walk you through installing your environment, creating a new test project, and making your first API call.
+Select the SDK and appropriate quickstart guide for your preferred environment.
+The quickstart guide walks through installing the SDK into your environment, creating a new test project, and making your first API call.
+To get started, see [SDK overview](../sdks/playfab-sdk-intro.md).

 ## Using PlayFab services to instrument your Title